Måsøy Municipality

-Måsøy (Muosát; Moseija) is a municipality in Troms og Finnmark county, Norway.
+Måsøy (Muosát; Moseija) is a municipality in Finnmark county, Norway.
 The administrative centre of the municipality is the village of Havøysund.
 Other villages include Bakfjord, Gunnarnes, Ingøy, Måsøy, Slåtten, and Snefjord.
 The municipality is located on the mainland as well as several islands.

-The 1137 km2 municipality is the 97th largest by area out of the 356 municipalities in Norway.
-Masøy is the 322nd most populous municipality in Norway with a population of 1,162.
-The municipality's population density is 1 PD/km2 and its population has decreased by 6.5% over the previous 10-year period.
+The 1137 km2 municipality is the 96th largest by area out of the 357 municipalities in Norway.
+Måsøy is the 328th most populous municipality in Norway with a population of 1,113.
+The municipality's population density is 1 PD/km2 and its population has decreased by 10.3% over the previous 10-year period.

 The municipality includes the Fruholmen Lighthouse, the northernmost lighthouse in Norway as well as the Havøysund Bridge, the northernmost bridge in the world.
 The tallest tower in Scandinavia, the 362 m tall Ingøy radio transmitter is located on Ingøya island.

 The Hurtigruten coastal express boat stops at the village of Havøysund daily.
 There is also a road connection to Havøysund, albeit often blocked by snow in the winter at the pass between Snefjord and Bakfjord.
 Norwegian County Road 889 connects the mainland to Havøysund.
 Bus services between Havøysund and Olderfjord (bus hub), operates twice a day.
 The nearest airport is Lakselv Banak Airport.

 General information

-The town of Hammerfest and the vast surrounding rural district of Hammerfest was established as the municipality of Hammerfest by og landdistrikt on 1 January 1838 (see formannskapsdistrikt law).
-Soon after (the same year), the northern district (population: 498) was separated to become the new municipality of Maasøe, named after the village on the island of Måsøya where the local church is located.
+The town of Hammerfest and the vast surrounding "rural district of Hammerfest" was established as the municipality of Hammerfest by og landdistrikt on 1 January 1838 (see formannskapsdistrikt law).
+Soon after (the same year), the northern district (population: 498) was separated to become the new Maasøe Municipality, named after the village on the island of Måsøya where the local Måsøy Church is located.
 The spelling was later changed to Måsøy.

-On 1 January 1963, a small area of southern Måsøy, north of Kokelv, (population: 34) was transferred to neighboring Kvalsund Municipality.
+On 1 January 1963, a small area of southern Måsøy, north of Kokelv, (population: 34) was transferred to the neighboring Kvalsund Municipality.
 On 1 January 1984, the western part of the island of Magerøya (population: 240) was transferred from Måsøy to the neighboring Nordkapp Municipality.

 On 1 January 2020, the municipality became part of the newly formed Troms og Finnmark county.
 Previously, it had been part of the old Finnmark county.
+On 1 January 2024, the Troms og Finnmark county was divided and the municipality once again became part of Finnmark county.

 Name

-The first element is måse which means "seagull" and the last element is øy which means "island".
-Previously, the village of Måsøy was the administrative centre since the main Måsøy Church was located there, hence it became the name of the municipality.
-Prior to 1918, the name was written Maasøe or Maasø.
+The municipality (originally the parish) is named after the island of Måsøya (Másøy) since the first Måsøy Church was built there.
+The first element is mási, the diminutive form of the genitive case of the word már which means "little seagull".
+The last element is øy which means "island".
+Historically, the name of the municipality was spelled Maasø or Maasøe.
+On 3 November 1917, a royal resolution changed the spelling of the name of the municipality to Maasøy.
+On 21 December 1917, a royal resolution enacted the 1917 Norwegian language reforms.
+Prior to this change, the name was spelled Maasøy with the digraph "aa", and after this reform, the name was spelled Måsøy, using the letter å instead.